 Cooperation with this college was actually established at the initiative of Hemofarm’s Human Resources Department.
 And here Marina Mitić Jekić, Stada CEE Region and Hemofarm HR Director, speaks about the everyday life of employees, the company’s relationship towards employees, and investments in both current and future employees.

 Hemofarm has 2,700 employees in Serbia, and almost 70% of them work in Vršac, where the company’s production complex and headquarters are located.
-As many as 34 per cent of your employees are highly educated.
+As many as 34 percents of your employees are highly educated.
 Is it difficult to access high-quality personnel in smaller communities?

 – A trend that we notice in the world and in this region is that companies are launching their greenfield investment projects in smaller communities.
-During its infancy, nearly 60 years ago, Hemofarm set off from the small city of Vršac, but in the meantime it has grew to become a regional pharmaceutical giant operating on three continents.
+During its infancy, nearly 60 years ago, Hemofarm set off from the small city of Vršac, but in the meantime, it has grown to become a regional pharmaceutical giant operating on three continents.

 It seems that your approach to people extends beyond the legal obligation to care for employees.
 Do you believe that a satisfied worker is the best worker?
 Is it necessary to identify with the company?